CEED/libCEED/examples/solids/index.rst

       \frac{\partial \mathbb{I_1}}{\partial \bm E} &= 2 \bm I_3, & \frac{\partial \mathbb{I_2}}{\partial \bm E} &= 2 \mathbb I_1 \bm I_3 - 2 \bm C, & \frac{\partial \log J}{\partial \bm E} &= \bm{C}^{-1}.
       \end{aligned}

+   This is a common model for vulcanized rubber, with a shear modulus (defined for the small-strain limit) of :math:`\mu_1 + \mu_2` that should be significantly smaller than the first Lamé parameter :math:`\lambda`.

 .. dropdown:: Mooney-Rivlin strain energy comparison

    We apply traction to a block and plot integrated strain energy :math:`\Phi` as a function of the loading paramater.